 Terry's Route is 2 miles.
 Terry travels this route to help manage his anxiety and depression.
 Terry has found relief from his anxiety and depression through the environment at the PARC and the resources available at other organizations along his path.

-Chris' Route is 3.2 miles.
+Chris' Route is a 5K.
 Chris travels this route to enjoy the beautiful scenery of Ellwood Park.
-Chris also takes this path to the library so that he can use the computers.
-The bus transfer station is along this path because Chris has to take the bus to travel out of downtown Amarillo, much like most of the members of the PARC.
+Chris also takes this path to visit resources along his path so that he can use computers and apply for jobs.
+There is a bus stop is along this path because Chris has to take the bus to travel out of downtown Amarillo, much like most of the members of the PARC.

 Robert's Route is 4 miles.
 Robert Lee, the co-founder of the PARC, passed away in December 2017.
 This path consists of parts of Tesla, Terry, and Chris' routes.